zachchong/tp/docs/UserGuide.md

 > addInterview i/PERSON_INDEX h/HEADER d/DATE t/TIME l/LOCATION
 > ```

 * Adds an interview to the contact at the specified `PERSON_INDEX`.
-* The index refers to the index number shown in the displayed person list.
-* The `DATE` must be in the format `YYYY-MM-DD`. e.g. `2025-10-10`.
 * When adding an interview, the `DATE` can be in the past.
-* The `TIME` must be in the format `HH:MM`. e.g. `14:30`.
 * Each contact cannot have more than one interview at the same time.
 However, different contacts can have interviews at the same time.
-* The `LOCATION` can be any text describing where the interview will take place.
 * Different interviews can take place at the same `LOCATION`.
-* The `HEADER` can be any text describing the interview (e.g company name, role, etc.).
 * Different interviews can have the same `HEADER`.

 Examples:
 * `addInterview i/1 h/Interview with ABC Corp d/2024-10-10 t/14:00 l/123, Business St, #02-25` adds an interview with header `Interview with ABC Corp`, date `2024-10-10`, time `14:00` and location `123, Business St, #02-25` to the 1st contact in the contact book.